HoiDam/AWS_Serverless_Fargate_Demo/README.md

 # AWS_Serverless_Walkthrough
 - This repo would mainly include build a serverless environment with aws lambda and aws fargate.
 - Purpose : lower the cost
-- This demo would be setting up an API to store some random data in MySQL DB (aws RDS)
+- This demo would be setting up an API to store some random data in aws RDS (MySQL)
 ```
 - Flow :  | Client enter url
                     |── Call ──> aws API Gateway